Individual Project Rulebook

 - Email: Project-specific issues

 We want you to succeed!
-Start early, ask questions, and make something youβre proud of.
+Start early, ask questions, and make something youโre proud of.

-| *Last updated: November 2025 | Deadline: December 21, 2025* |
+| *Last updated: December 2025 | Deadline: January 11, 2026* |